liborw/peek/README.md

-# psum: Project Summary on the Command-Line
+# peek: Peek into project

 # Features